raspberrypilearning/3D-scene/en/step_4.md

 ## Scenery

-In the previous step you decided what you want your backdrop to be.
+In the previous step you chose a backdrop.
 Now it's time to think about how you want to create your **scenery**.

 --- task ---

-If you have chosen a backdrop that already has objects drawn in it,  you will not be able to animate the objects.
-Although these type of backdrops can work well, in an interactive animation it is easier to choose a simple backdrop or design your own background and add the objects you need in to your scene as **sprites** which you can then code.
-Creating some of the objects in your scene as sprites will give you more freedom as you go on to develop your project.
+If you chose a backdrop that already has objects drawn in it, remember you will not be able to animate the objects because theyare drawn onto the backdrop.

+Although these type of backdrops can work well, in your interactive animation it may be easier to choose a simple backdrop or design your own background, adding the objects you need in to your scene as **sprites** which you can then individually control with code.
+Evenif you backdrop has some objects drawn in it, make sure some ofthe objects in your scene are sprites - this will give you more freedom as you go on to develop your project.

 ![Backdrop with furniture](images/challenge2-backdrop-bedroom.png){:width="400px"}